uit-gamelab/Spring25/index.md

 ## Administrative information

-The course will be given as a master's level course. <!--We may consider allowing especially motivated bachelor students to take the course.-->
+The course will be given as a master's level course.

 Admission requirements, learning goals, exam information and other administrative information is [on the uit websites](https://uit.no/utdanning/emner/emne?p_document_id=860102).
 You can also find the course schedule / information about the rooms used for the lecture and group [on timeplan.uit.no](https://timeplan.uit.no/emne_timeplan.php?sem=25v&module=INF-3910-8-1#week=1-25).

 ## Staff and collaborators
 * Andre Henriksen <https://uit.no/ansatte/andre.henriksen> (responsible teacher).
-* Lars Ailo Bongo
 * Ernie Roby-Tomic (Lecturer).
 * Johan-Niillas Ludviksen Jernsletten (teaching assistant).
 * Ismet Bachtiar (Tvibit).
+* Lars Ailo Bongo (UiT)
 * In collaboration with local game development industry.

 <!---